source-ag/youtrack2linear/README.md

 ## Why This Approach?

-This tool uses **Linear's web import interface** for simplicity and reliability.
-No CLI tools or complex setup required - just export, transform, and upload via Linear's web interface.
+This tool uses **Linear's official import CLI tool** (`@linear/import`) for reliability and official support.
+The interactive wizard makes it easy to configure the import, and it's the officially supported method from Linear.

 ## License